 MRP has been instrumental in documenting and protecting numerous Maya sites in northwestern Belize.
 Over 3000 students and volunteers have participated in the project in the past 28 years.
 The current Blue Creek project team includes faculty members and graduate students from over a dozen universities worldwide and is affiliated with the University of Texas at Tyler.

-This summer marks MRP’s Blue Creek Archaeological Project’s 29th archaeological field season in northwestern Belize.
+The summer of 2021 marks MRP’s Blue Creek Archaeological Project’s 28th archaeological field season in northwestern Belize.
 MRP is proud to support a vast range of talented researchers from across the globe under this project’s umbrella.
 Our research associates include not only archaeologists, but also soil scientists, geoarchaeologists, geographers, conservationists, cultural anthropologists, bioarchaeologists, and botanists.
 We invite you to join either our general archaeological field school or one of our specialized sessions.

 From May to July of each year, MRP hosts four two-week sessions for students and volunteers at Blue Creek.
 Everyone is a full participant in the effort and is involved with field excavations and laboratory work.
 The MRP general field school provides participants with hands-on training in the fundamentals of archaeological field techniques.
 Participants will gain training and experience in archaeological excavation methods, manual and digital recording techniques, artifact recovery, processing and analysis.
 For more information on what to expect at MRP’s archaeological field school – such as daily activities, housing, what to pack, etc – please review MRP’s Participant Guide.